Trump calls fired McCabe ‘choirboy’, suggests FBI corruption ‘at the highest levels’

 "I have terminated the employment of Andrew McCabe effective immediately."

-"The FBI’s OPR then reviewed the report and underlying documents and issued a disciplinary proposal recommending the dismissal of Mr. McCabe.
-Both the OIG and FBI OPR reports concluded that Mr. McCabe had made an unauthorized disclosure to the news media and lacked candor − including under oath − on multiple occasions.

 "The FBI expects every employee to adhere to the highest standards of honesty, integrity, and accountability.
-As the OPR proposal stated, 'all FBI employees know that lacking candor under oath results in dismissal and that our integrity is our brand.'"
+As the OPR proposal stated, 'all FBI employees know that lacking candor under oath results in dismissal and that our integrity is our brand,'" Sessions said.

-McCabe hit back in a fiery response of his own.
+Soon after his firing, McCabe hit back in a fiery response of his own.

+"This attack on my credibility is one part of a larger effort not just to slander me personally, but to taint the FBI, law enforcement, and intelligence professionals more generally," McCabe said.
+"It is part of this Administration’s ongoing war on the FBI and the efforts of the Special Counsel investigation, which continue to this day.
+Their persistence in this campaign only highlights the importance of the Special Counsel’s work.”

 "For the last year and a half, my family and I have been the targets of an unrelenting assault on our reputation and my service to this country. ...
 The President’s tweets have amplified and exacerbated it all."